What the Greenland locals really think of Trump – and why he’s in for a shock

 When Dennis Lehtonen, 30, left city life behind for one of the remotest places on Earth, he could not have imagined the extremes that awaited him.
 Three years later, after enduring –37C temperatures, using bags as toilets and sledding 20km to the nearest local shop, he explains why he has stayed – and what Greenland’s response to the US president really looks like

-But then Katie Miller, the wife of Stephen Miller, a former senior adviser to Trump, posted a picture of Greenland draped in the American flag accompanied with the ominous single word “SOON”, and suddenly everything feels a bit more serious.
-Not for nothing are Greenlandic people now flooding social media with pictures of Greenland in the colours of their national flag.
+But then Katie Miller, the wife of Stephen Miller, a former senior adviser to Trump, posted a picture of Greenland draped in the American flag, accompanied by the ominous single word “SOON”, and suddenly everything feels a bit more serious.
+Not for nothing are Greenlandic people now flooding social media with pictures of Greenland in the colours of their flag.

 The truth is, life here couldn’t be more starkly different from what the average American is used to.
 In fact, it is probably worse than they could ever imagine in their wildest nightmares.